Pengsoo: Buzzwords

-Merchandise and Licensing
+Merchandise and licensing

 The Pengsoo character has a large variety of merchandise and has been licensed with multiple products.
 Pengsoo Mall, a website hosting many of Pengsoo's official products, has featured Pengsoo branded fashion, kitchen, bathroom, beauty, technology, and food products.
 Pengsoo has appeared on debit cards, Companies who successfully secure licensing for the character saw increased stock trading activity and rising stock price in 2019, with the cost to win a bid to license the character being compared to the same cost to the rights to popular Disney characters.
-Pengsoo also made an appearance as a playable character in Nexon’s mobile game KartRider Rush+ since November 26th, 2020.
+Pengsoo also made an appearance as a playable character in Nexon's mobile game KartRider Rush+ since November 26, 2020.
 A digital sticker pack released on KakaoTalk featuring Pengsoo became a bestseller immediately upon release.

-In March of 2020, EBS announced an effort to legally target copyright infringements of Pengsoo.
+In March 2020, EBS announced an effort to legally target copyright infringements of Pengsoo.